Search This Blog

 This category includes software built into non-computer devices.

-• Automotive: Software controls everything from engine management to infotainment systems in modern cars.
+• Automotive: Software controls everything from engine management to seat belt monitoring in modern cars.

-• Smart Devices: The software in smart homes, appliances, and wearable technology.
+• Smart Devices: Embedded software is used in smart homes appliances and wearable devices.

 • Robotics: Software is used to program and control robots for manufacturing, exploration, and other tasks.